atmguille/Violence-Detection-With-Human-Skeletons/README.md

 # Human Skeletons and Motion Estimation for Efficient Violence Detection in Surveillance Videos

-This is the GitHub repository associated with the paper [Human Skeletons and Motion Estimation for Efficient Violence Detection in Surveillance Videos](), which achieves 90.25% accuracy in the RWF-2000 validation set with just 60k trainable parameters.
+This is the GitHub repository associated with the paper [Human Skeletons and Motion Estimation for Efficient Violence Detection in Surveillance Videos]() (currently under review by a Q1 journal), which achieves 90.25% accuracy in the RWF-2000 validation set with just 60k trainable parameters.

 <p align="center">
   <img src="demo/architecture.png">